The Collector’s Guide for the Art Fair

 VIP Artist Reception at Tribeca’s Contemporary Art Fair

-The purchase will be something that you will look at for a long time, so make sure you do not get tired of it after a few visits.
-This will also allow you to look at them with a fresh eye that may notice a previously overlooked issue.
+Before purchasing something or leaving empty-handed, it might be useful to attend the fair several times.
+This will help you avoid impulsive, expensive purchases.
+The artwork you buy will be something you look at for a long time, so make sure you do not get tired of it after a few visits.
+This will also allow you to look at it with a fresh eye that may notice a previously overlooked issue.
+This may even help you get a better deal on the last day of the fair.
+However, all these tips do not apply to top pieces that sell immediately, even before the official opening.

 Photo of Mulhous ART FAIR